Running Events and Races: How to Prepare

 Whether you're signing up for a local 5K, a challenging half marathon, or a full marathon, the thrill of race day offers a unique opportunity to test your limits, achieve personal goals, and join a community of like-minded runners.
-However, successful participation requires thorough preparation and a good understanding of what to expect.
+Successful participation requires thorough preparation and a good understanding of what to expect.

 1. Choosing the Right Race